-When considering making an application you should seek appropriate mentoring and advice from your Head of Institution, or appropriate senior academic colleague.
+When considering making an application you should seek appropriate mentoring and advice from your Head of Institution or appropriate senior academic colleague.
 You should discuss whether it is the right time to make an application and how you meet the Assessment Criteria.

 If there is any doubt as to the eligibility of a prospective applicant, the Chair of the Human Resources Committee will rule on the matter on behalf of the General Board.

-Holders of University offices whose duties are primarily concerned with research/scholarship or teaching and research/scholarship are eligible for promotion to these offices.
+Holders of University offices whose duties are primarily concerned with research or teaching and research are eligible for promotion to these offices.
 Exceptionally, holders of University offices whose duties are not primarily concerned with either teaching or research or both may be eligible for consideration if they are known to have made a significant contribution to research in addition to fulfilling the duties of the office they currently hold.
 In these circumstances, advice should be sought from the relevant Head of Institution.

-A person who does not hold an office listed in the Schedule to Special Ordinance C(i) 1 of the Statutes would only be promoted to a personal Professorship on condition that their duties after promotion remain principally those of the office from which they have been promoted.
+An employee who does not hold an office listed in the Schedule to Special Ordinance C(i) 1 of the Statutes would only be promoted to a personal Professorship on condition that their duties after promotion remain principally those of the office from which they have been promoted.

-Holders of University offices whose duties are primarily concerned with research/scholarship or teaching and research/scholarship, who also hold an honorary consultant contract (i.e. are registered with the General Medical Council (GMC), the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC) with a licence to practice and, if GMC-registered as consultant level, be on the specialist register) are eligible for promotion to a Clinical Professorship.
+Holders of University offices whose duties are primarily concerned with research or teaching and research, who also hold an honorary consultant contract (i.e. are registered with the General Medical Council (GMC), the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC) with a licence to practice and, if GMC-registered as consultant level, be on the specialist register) are eligible for promotion to a Clinical Professorship.
 They cannot apply for Professorships (Grade 11 or 12).

 Only established Assistant Professors or Associate Professors (Grade 9) may be considered for promotion to established Associate Professorships (Grade 10).